ThomasLandstra/OBS-counter/README.md

 # OBS Text Counter
 The OBS text counter is a tool that simply increments a value when ctrl+l is pressed.
 This tool is useful for anything from a kill counter to tracking how many pushups you need to do.
 This tool is currently useable but more features will be developed later.
 Thank you for understanding.

+## How to use
+Drag the counter.txt into OBS or SLOBS and run main.py answering the prompts as they appear.

 ## Changelog
 V1.0.0
 - Added counter